-The find the first published use of the term "gospel song" we have to jump back in time because it probably appeared in 1874.
-The original gospel songs were written and composed among others predominantly male authors by Fanny Crosby.
+They find the first published use of the term "gospel song" we have to jump back in time because it probably appeared in 1874.
+The original gospel songs were written and composed among others predominantly by male authors by Fanny Crosby.
 She was known as the "Queen of Gospel Song Writers“ and her gospel songs were paradigmatic of all revival music.
-She lived in the time from 1820 to 1915 and was an American poet, lyricist, composer and mission worker.
-She wrote more than 8.000 gospel songs and hymns and as known for being one of the most prolific hymnists in history.
-There were made more than 100 Million copies printed of her works.
-She achieved all of that despite being blind from shortly after birth.
+She lived in the time from 1820 to 1915 and was an American poet, lyricist, composer, and mission worker.
+She wrote more than 8.000 gospel songs and hymns and is known for being one of the most prolific hymnists in history.
+There were made More than 100 Million copies printed of her works.
+She achieved all of that despite being blind shortly after birth.
 Fanny was described as a very giving person, what she did receive, she gave to those in need.
-She sad once: "From the time I received my first check for my poems, I made up my mind to open my hand wide to those who needed assistance.”
+She said once: "From the time I received my first check for my poems, I made up my mind to open my hand wide to those who needed assistance.”

 The history of gospel is marked by unique singers who became God's mouthpiece.